alexbaylis41/HackerNewsScrape/README.md

 # HackerNewsScrape
-Create newsletter from Hacker News scraping
+Morning newsletter featuring the top hits from Hacker News.